 How do I join Texas Club Tennis?

-First of all, we accept all skill levels.
-No on is cut from the tryouts we hole each semester.
-In order to join, come to any of our practices, events, or the beginning of the year tryouts.
 You will be able to find an officer there who will explain the paperwork needed in order to join and the dues as well.
 Our practices are TWF 6-8 pm.
-For updates information on events, join out Facebook Page (Texas Club Tennis) or email email@example.com to be added to our mailing list.
+For updated information on events, join our Facebook Page (Texas Club Tennis) or email firstname.lastname@example.org to be added to our mailing list.

 No, we accept all levels of play!